Eagle Island Camp: Information from the owner

 Your pilot’s voice is coming through on the headset.
 “Look to the right where a herd of buffalos is crossing the river.
 We’re going down for a close-up view.”
 Next, you’re soaring up again.
 “We’re heading to a higher altitude.
 See the formation of the channels and the way in which the water and land mass has evolved over centuries.”

 Helicopter flights over Botswana are one of life’s big adventures.
 Hunting has rarely been done from above and therefore animals are unperturbed by aircraft.
 Surprisingly, you may hover just a few feet over great herds of zebra as they continue to graze, completely unconcerned.

 Even more exciting, you may be able to touch down on an island far away from human habitation and stand in a spot that has not been touched by the modern world.
 A speed boat may appear bearing coffee or a celebratory glass of sparkling wine: sip at leisure as you gaze on lush, riverine scenery—one of the world’s last great wildernesses.

 This traditional dugout canoe takes you gliding over shallow, clear waters past brilliant water lilies and papyrus grasses to areas inaccessible by boat.

-On a walking safari through the delta you are totally enveloped in nature.
+On a walking safari through the Delta you are totally enveloped in nature.
 You spot amazing things close-up: an insect, animal tracks, big game droppings, swarming termite mounds.
 These small, unexpected aspects of life often make the biggest impression.
-If a game drive is like reading a book: a walking safari is actually becoming a character in that book.
+If a game drive is like reading a book: a walking safari is like actually becoming a character in that book.